GRosay/PHP-HaloAPI/README.md

 ## ToDo
 * Finalize implementation of all Metadata APIs function.
-* Complete documentation.
+* Review and complete documentation.

 ## Done
-* Profil API part
+* Profile API part
 * Stats API part
 * Map variant API call

 ## Licence
 This project is under WTFPL licence.
 See licence file.

+## Changelog
+* No more needing of HTTP_Request2 class.
+The class now use curl.